 - ECU 2 184 million, or 6% of total funding available, has been earmarked for infrastructure supporting economic activities.
 Most of this amount will be provided by the ERDF (ECU 1 976 million).
-This priority area includes the following main measures: - setting-up of business zones for industrial and craft companies, - telecommunications services and information technologies, - environmental protection measures; - earmarked for human resource development.
+This priority area includes the following main measures: - setting-up of business zones for industrial and craft companies, - telecommunications services and information technologies. - environmental protection measures; - ECU 7 748 million, or 21% of the total amount available, has been earmarked for human resource development.
 This priority will be financed by the ESF (ECU 7 159 million).
 The ERDF will cover the costs of the necessary improvements in training facilities.
 Included in this priority are measures relating to technical and secondary education, apprenticeship, measures to bring training facilities up to scratch and measures relating to one or more sectors of economic activity not included under the other development priorities.
 Measures under Objectives 3 and 4 are also covered by this priority.